 Be placed directly on the seat of the car

-Always read and understand the car seat manufacturer's instructions and never prop a child up with blankets or pillows.
-Never place an infant in a rear-facing child safety seat in the front seat with an air bag.
-The new car seat safety recommendations from the American Academy of Pediatrics (AAP) state that all infants and toddlers should ride in a rear-facing car safety seat until they reach age 2, or reach the maximum height and weight allowed by the car seat's manufacturer.
+Always read and understand the car seat mankerr's instructions.
+Never prop a child up with blankets or pillows.
+Never place a baby in a rear-facing child safety seat in the front seat with an air bag.

 The car seat should: